 In the first season finale of Rooster Teethshort films, Matt leads Joel through a massive Bat Deduction that ties together all of the previous episodes with rather tenuous connections.
 One example is that the truck that hit him in "Catch" was made in Detroit, which has a high rat population, which is controlled through rat poison, which was put in their coffee in another episode... the end of this train of thought is the box/time machine from the first episode.

-And in their series Red vs. Blue: Revelation, Sarge uses this to figure out that Wash and the Meta have taken Simmons and Doc hostage, and killed Donut and Lopez.
-The sequence starts out as Sarge being surprisingly clever with genuine deductive reasoning, but quickly devolves into this trope, as Grif looks on bemusedly.
+And in their series Red vs. Blue: Revelation, Sarge uses this from a radio conversation with Simmons to figure out that Wash and the Meta have taken Simmons and Doc hostage, and killed Donut and Lopez.
+The sequence starts out Simmons leaving several good clues and Sarge being surprisingly clever with genuine deductive reasoning, but quickly devolves into this trope, as Grif looks on bemusedly.

 Riley: Today's Friday, Coroner puts TOD about 12 hours ago, that makes it Thursday, or Thor's Day, Thor being the Norse god of Thunder.
 Thunder and lightning are formed when two weather systems of opposing charges come together.
 Charge begins with C, Weather Systems with a W. C and W, the intials of Cyrus Walker, local playboy and socialite who runs a thriving pork futures firm and was recently indicted for corporate fraud.
 The journalist who broke the story was Janet Smith, local reporter and wife, I think you'll find, of your suspect, Ted Smith, 375 Carinhood Road.
 Rodriguez: That's pretty much about it, he turned himself in this morning.
 Riley:Outstanding.